Grammarly is probably the first writing tool most people think of when they want a second set of eyes on their work.

 In my in-depth PaperRater review, I tested out the plagiarism checker against Copyscape.
 PaperRater's checker isn't very accurate, which is worrisome.
 I wouldn't completely rely on it.
 But its other features are great if you're writing high school or college papers!
 You can try their free version to see if you like it.

-• Free Plan – Gives you 50 submissions and 10 plagiarism checks per month
+- Basic: Free, with 50 submissions and 10 plagiarism checks per month

 The handy Virtual Writing Tutor is a completely free tool designed to help teachers, students, and those who are learning English as a second language.
 It's kind of like PaperRater in that it has features designed with essay writing and grading in mind.
 Still, you can use it as a general proofreading tool by picking and choosing only the features that you need.